 HMG-CoA reductase inhibitor; decreases levels of low density lipoprotein.
-Has multiple biological effects including bone formation stimulation, inhibition of smooth muscle cell proliferation and migration, and anticancer and anti-inflammatory activity.
+Has multiple biological effects including bone formation stimulation, inhibition of smooth muscle cell proliferation and migration, induction of ferroptosis, and anticancer and anti-inflammatory activity.
 Inactive lactone prodrug of simvastatin hydroxy acid, naturally bioactivated in vivo following oral administration.

 |Storage||Desiccate at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 All Tocris products are intended for laboratory research use only.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|